hashicorp/nomad-pack/docs/writing-packs.md

 No specific format is required for the `README.md` or `CHANGELOG.md` files.

-## Step Three: Write the Pack Templates
+## Step Three: Write the Templates

 Each file at the top level of the `templates` directory that uses the extension ".nomad.tpl" defines a resource (such as a job) that will be applied to Noamd.
 Thesee files can use any UTF8 encoded prefix as the name.